yii2tech/ar-eagerjoin/README.md

     ->all();
 ```

-However the code above will perform 2 SQL queries: one - for the item fetching (including `JOIN` and
+However, the code above will perform 2 SQL queries: one - for the item fetching (including `JOIN` and
 `ORDER BY` statements) and second - for the group fetching.
 While second query will be very simple and fast,
 it is still redundant and unefficient, since all group columns may be selected along with the item ones.

-This extension provides [[yii2tech\ar\eagerjoin\EagerJoinBehavior]] behavior, which once attached to the
+This extension provides [[yii2tech\ar\eagerjoin\EagerJoinBehavior]] behavior, which, once attached to the
-ActiveRecord class allows selecting related records without extra SQL query.
+ActiveRecord class, allows selecting related records without extra SQL query.

 Configuration example: